 U.S. 97 is the main north-south highway through the central portion of Oregon connecting Oregon to California and Washington.
 U.S. 20 is a primary east-west highway in Oregon.
 In the Bend area, both highways are primary routes that help local residents commute through town and is a connection to area shopping, dining, businesses, schools and recreation.
-Oregon's population growth over the last decade has led to an increase in traffic congestion and delay and an increase in the severity of vehicular crashes along U.S. 97.
+Central Oregon's population growth over the last decade has increased traffic congestion and, in turn, reduced safety for motor vehicles, pedestrian and bicyclists.